kevanstannard/rescript-static/README.md

 ---
 ```

-Generated file names use the same name as the markdown file, however you can control the generated output with an `id` front matter entry.
+Generated file names use the same name as the markdown file, however you can control the generated file name with an `id` front matter entry:

 ```
 ---